apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 For an additional layer of security, Accumulo can encrypt files stored on-disk.
 On Disk encryption was reworked for 2.0, making it easier to configure and more secure.
 Starting with 2.1, On Disk Encryption can now be configured per table as well as for the entire instance (all tables).
 The files that can be encrypted include: [RFiles][design] and Write Ahead
 Logs (WALs).
-NOTE: This feature is considered experimental.
+NOTE: This feature is considered experimental and [upgrading](../administration/upgrading) a previously encrypted instance is not supported.
 For more information, see the [notes below](#things-to-keep-in-mind).

 ## Configuration